Don Callis (Canadian football): Professional career

-At Troy's pro day, Callis posted a 4.44 second 40-yard dash, a 33.5" vertical jump, a 9-11 broad jump, and a 7.7 second three-cone drill.
 He was rated the 145th best cornerback in the 2024 NFL draft by Dane Brugler of The New York Times.
 After going undrafted in the 2024 NFL draft, Callis attended rookie minicamp on a tryout basis with both the San Francisco 49ers and Green Bay Packers in May 2024.
 He signed with the Packers a few months later on July 30, 2024.
 Before signing with Green Bay, he had been working as a lawn mower for $11 per hour.
 Callis was waived/injured on August 7, and reverted to injured reserve the next day.
 He was waived from injured reserve with an injury settlement on August 13, 2024.

 Callis signed with the Montreal Alouettes of the Canadian Football League on April 14, 2025.
 He was moved to the practice roster on June 1.
 Callis attracted some attention due to his last name sounding the same as the Quebec French profanity câlice.
 In July, the Alouettes held a photo op and jersey giveaway featuring a jersey that had been signed by both Callis and the Canadian professional wrestling manager of the same name, Don Callis.
 The contest ended on July 10, and Callis was released by Montreal the next day, with the Alouettes tweeting "Marketing team is devastated".
 However, Callis was later signed to Montreal's active roster on August 5, 2025, after injuries in the team's secondary.
 He made his CFL debut on August 8 against the Edmonton Elks.